The Religious Affiliates oversee their student organizations and provide additional support to the students of The Claremont Colleges.

-Bethany Slater is the executive director of Hillel at the Claremont Colleges, the pluralistic Jewish affiliate organization that serves the 7Cs.
+Bethany Slater is the executive director of Hillel, the pluralistic Jewish affiliate organization that serves the 7Cs.
 Bethany loves helping students celebrate and explore their Jewish connection and build meaningful relationships.
 She is also passionate about empowering people to find their strengths and nurturing their inherent leadership potential.
 She does this work because she believes that life is more flourishing when shared with others.

 Bethany lives close to campus with her husband Rabbi Stephen and her two kids Anav and Emet.
 She and her family enjoy thoughtful conversations, inter faith learning, flying kites, singing, reading out loud to one another, cooking and hosting people for shabbat dinners.

 You can learn more about Hillel and contact Bethany via the website claremonthillel.org.

 Hi, I am one of the staff for CCF.
 I graduated from Pomona in 1997, and this is my 21st year doing this work!
 Through CCF I love getting to know students on an individual basis (Claremont students are amazing!), building community, and creating an inclusive space for people of all identities and wherever they’re at with faith.
 Chris and I live in Claremont with our 11-year-old daughter Audrey and our cat Momo and would love to have you over to our home when it’s safe!
 Our family enjoys watching musicals, traveling, camping, playing games, and eating good food (especially Asian food!).